celo-org/docs/blog/12-23-22-how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Understand the basics of several Web2 computer programming languages

-As aforementioned, there are mandatory prerequisites that beginners and intermediates should be aware of.
-This includes basic or in-depth knowledge of coding/programming in basic languages like [HTML](https://www.w3schools.com/html/), [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://reactjs.org/tutorial/tutorial.html), and more.
+Highlighted below are prerequisites beginners and intermediates should be aware of.
+They include a basic or in-depth knowledge of basic languages like [HTML](https://www.w3schools.com/html/), [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://reactjs.org/tutorial/tutorial.html), and more

 Your Web2 knowledge will help you advance to Web3 and expose you to fundamental computer concepts (such as operating systems and networking) and problem-solving techniques necessary for web2 and web3 programming.